dayton-outar/shillings/docs/MARKETING/INDUSTRY/JM.md

 ### Competitive Analysis

-Market share?
+Q. Market share?

+A. Can get the market share for brokerages from JCSD

-Customer base?
+Q. Customer base?

+A. _Don't know_

-Marketing tactics?
+Q. Marketing tactics?

+A. Most seem to rely on word-of-mouth, investment clubs and thought leaders (or influencers).

-Distribution channels?
+Q. Distribution channels?

+A. All distributes analysis over the internet.
+Trading information is also distributed over the internet.
+Trading is facilitated by a stock brokerage firm.

-Financial performance?
+Q. Financial performance?

+A. Most of these applications except the JTrader Pro is owned privately.
+JTrader Pro is owned by the Jamaica Stock Exchange.

 Advantages?
 Disadvantages?
 Opportunities for them?
 Threats to them?

 Analyze the features, quality, pricing, and uniqueness of their products or services compared to yours.
 Identify any gaps in the market that you could potentially exploit.